xtuc/dpl/README.md

 You can notify New Relic of your deployment.
 [Options](https://github.com/newrelic/newrelic_api/#deployment-notifications)
-associated with this feature are prefixed by `notify.newrelic.`.
+associated with this feature are prefixed by `notify.new_relic.`.

 Authentication with New Relic requires either `api_key` or `license_key`, and the request requires exactly one of either `app_name` or `application_id`.